How to create a pre-order form for your website

 If there is one kind of form that sparks excitement, it’s pre-order forms.

-Besides, pre-order forms are essential if you’re selling made-to-order items or if an item is currently out of stock.
+Besides, pre-order forms are essential if you’re selling made-to-order items or if an item is out of stock.

 Don’t worry if you’ve never worked with website forms before.
 The template above is powered by Getsitecontrol – a no-code website form builder.
 It works on any website platform, and once you register an account, you’ll be able to create a similar form within minutes.

-If you don’t have a website, we recommend using Getform to create a pre-order form and link to it from your social media, messenger, or email.
+If you don’t have a website, we recommend using Getform to create a shareable pre-order form and link to it from your social media, messenger, or email.

 Here is how to create a pre-order form in Getsitecontrol

 Step 1.
-Select the template
+Pick a template

 Step 2.
 Adjust the copy